 The picture was once part of a predella, a horizontal series of images running along the bottom of an altarpiece.
 Gregorio was from Siena, a city dedicated to the Virgin Mary, and the division of the picture into three follows the pattern set by artists who painted scenes from the Virgin’s life for the city’s cathedral in the mid-1340s.

 Like many of the early Italian paintings in our collection, this picture is a fragment of a large altarpiece.
-It shows a story taken from the Golden Legend, a thirteenth-century text that is a rich source for stories about the life of the Virgin Mary before the birth of Jesus, which is not described in the Bible.
+It shows a story taken from the Golden Legend, a thirteenth-century text that is a rich source for stories about the life of the Virgin Mary before the birth of Christ, which is not described in the Bible.
 This scene shows her wedding to Joseph and is also full of details about their engagement.